Grid-scale Clean Energy

 In the News

-CG Model Tek LLC, an aerospace modeling and manufacturing company, announced plans to establish operations in Tullahoma, Tennessee.
-Plans for the project include creating 32 new jobs and investing $4.5 million in the company’s Coffee County facility.
-Economic development partners include Tullahoma Utilities Board, Industrial Board of Coffee County, Tullahoma Chamber of Commerce, Middle Tennessee…
+Lumber Liquidators announced plans to establish headquarters and warehousing operations in Lawrenceburg, Tennessee.
+Plans for the project include creating 76 jobs and investing $32.4 million in the company’s Lawrence County facility.
+Economic development partners include Lawrenceburg Utility Systems, the Lawrence County Chamber of Commerce, Middle Tennessee Industrial Development Association, and the Tennessee Department of Economic…